-Most leaders live by a code.
+Most effective leaders live by a code.
 This code consists of honor, loyalty, integrity, humility and a set of standards but what are standards?
 Standards refer to one’s morals, values and virtues which includes their behavior and belief system.
-Leaders hold themselves accountable to this “code.”
+Effective leaders hold themselves accountable to this “code.”

 A portion of leading yourself is teaching yourself self-control.
-This means you don’t freak out over volatile situations and you don’t lash out at those around you.
+This means you don’t lose self-control over volatile situations and you don’t lash out at those around you.
 Without leading yourself in this area, it’s hard to lead others.

 Regardless of age, experience or status, effective leaders never cease practicing the art of followership.
 They see the big picture and recognize the role they play as the visionary, the mouthpiece or the strategist, but they continue following a plan and submitting to a vision, just as their teams must do.